 Do you look after someone who really depends on you?

-From my experience as a Carer learning as I went along, these practical steps should help --- but you will need to take strong and positive action to get things moving.
-Consider which of these Tips might be most appropriate in your situation:
+This information note shares my experience as a Carer in looking after my wife, Julie, in the last three years of her life --- learning as I went along.
+Practical steps below should help you as well, but you will need to take strong and positive action to get things moving.
+Only consider Tips that you feel will be entirely safe and appropriate to your circumstances:

-2. Raise your confidence and also ability to talk to doctors / consultants by learning about the medical condition(s) involved.
-Get in touch with the relevant national charity: eg British Heart Foundation, Stroke Association, Alzheimer's Society, Osteoporosis Society, etc. All have contact 'phone lines and web-sites --- and may have a local branch or group for support.
+2. Raise your confidence level and also ability to talk to doctors by learning about the medical condition(s) involved.
+Get in touch with the appropriate national charity: eg British Heart Foundation, Mind, Stroke Association, Alzheimer's Society, Osteoporosis Society, etc. All have contact 'phone lines / web-sites with highly relevant information --- and may have a local branch or group for support [or know of one].

-· Equipment loaned without charge through the NHS may include a raised toilet seat, a bedside commode, a hoist, wheelchair or even a hospital-style electrically operated bed.
++ Equipment loaned without charge may include a raised toilet seat, a bedside commode, a hoist, wheelchair or even a hospital-style electrically operated bed.

 4. Additionally, a doctor's referral may be made to the District Nurses to set up regular home visits by one of their team.
 Get them to check you too!